lucapette/web/main/content/writing/the-books-i-read-in-2023.md

 ## A closed and common orbit

-{{< book id="29475447" title="A Closed and Common Orbit " name="books/2023/a-closed-and-common-orbit.jpg" width="200" >}}
+{{< book id="29475447" title="A Closed and Common Orbit" name="books/2023/a-closed-and-common-orbit.jpg" width="200" >}}

 Again a very fun read.
-But I liked even more than the first book in the series.
+I liked it even more than the first book in the series.
 Same universe, very little overlap.
-Loved how the author developed two storylines.
+Loved how the author here developed two storylines.

 {{</ book >}}